-The Stroke Rehabilitation Unit is based within Mount Gould Local Care Centre’s Skylark Ward, and is dedicated to the rehabilitation of stroke survivors.
+The Stroke Rehabilitation Unit is based on Wembury Ward, on the Mount Gould Site, and is dedicated to the rehabilitation of stroke survivors.

 A stroke is a life-threatening condition that occurs when blood supply to part of the brain is cut off.
 The sooner a person receives treatment for stroke, the less damage is likely to happen.
 (Read more about Stroke via NHS Choices).